JohnVinyard/JohnVinyard.github.io/_posts/2018-07-08-perceptual-audio-loss.markdown

 happily

-This is very clever, but doesn't totally sit right with me, because audio samples *are* continuous, so why can't we model them as such.
-Is the problem a missing perceptual model that
+This is very clever, but doesn't totally sit right with me, because audio samples *are* continuous, so why can't we model them as such?
+Is the problem a missing perceptual model that maps groups of "raw" audio samples into a more perceptually appropriate space.
+Would regression in that space work better?